Zero modes and index theorems for non-Hermitian Dirac fermions: Summary and discussion

 \section{Summary and discussion}

-~ To summarize, I here extend the jurisdiction of three prominent index theorems for quasi-relativistic Dirac fermions to open or NH systems, for which the NH Dirac operators besides featuring the Lorentz invariance also display a purely real energy eigenvalue spectrum over an extended NH parameter regime.
-Such NH planar Dirac systems, when placed in external magnetic fields continue to host robust zero-energy modes, the number of which is equal to the magnetic flux quanta enclosed by the system, irrespective of the strength of the NH perturbation in the system.
-On the other hand, when massive NH Dirac fermions sustain a topologically non-trivial texture of the mass order in the real space, such as a domain-wall in one dimension and vortices in two dimensions, the system still honors the Jackiw-Rebbi and Jackiw-Rossi index theorems, respectively, as in the Hermitian systems, but only when the effective Fermi velocity for NH Dirac fermions is purely real.
+~ To summarize, I here extend the jurisdiction of three prominent index theorems for quasirelativistic Dirac fermions to open or NH systems, for which the NH Dirac operators besides featuring the Lorentz invariance also display a purely real energy eigenvalue spectrum over an extended NH parameter regime.
+Such NH planar Dirac systems, when placed in external magnetic fields continue to host robust zero-energy modes, the number of which is equal to the number of magnetic flux quanta enclosed by the system, irrespective of the strength of the NH perturbation and the profile of the magnetic field in the system.
+On the other hand, when massive NH Dirac fermions sustain a topologically nontrivial texture of the mass order in the real space, such as a domain wall in one dimension and vortices in two dimensions, the system still honors the Jackiw-Rebbi and Jackiw-Rossi index theorems, respectively, as in the Hermitian systems, but only when the effective Fermi velocity for NH Dirac fermions is purely real.
+In these cases, on the other hand, when the Fermi velocity becomes imaginary, the zero-energy modes become plane waves, a phenomenon exclusively occurring in NH systems.
+In future, it will be worthwhile finding appropriate interacting models that can sustain the desired ``commuting class mass'' orders in NH Dirac system in which one can then study the imprints of topological defects~\cite{NHDirac:1, NHDirac:2, NHDirac:3, NHDirac:4, NHDirac:5, NHinteraction}.